-Trump touts 'blue collar boom' in speech to global elite
+Trump touts 'blue-collar boom' in speech to global elite

 President Trump touted the U.S. economic boom in a speech to global leaders at the World Economic Forum in Davos, Switzerland, on Tuesday.